hasura/graphql-engine/docs/graphql/manual/queries/simple-object-queries.rst

 Fetch value from JSON/JSONB column at particular path
 -----------------------------------------------------
-**Example:** Fetch pincode from address for a user where address is a JSON/JSONB column
+**Example:** Fetch the city and phone number of an author from their JSONB address column:

 .. graphiql::
   :view_only: